huggingface/blog/sahajBERT-a-collaboratively-pretrained-language-model.md

 What does this all mean for the broader ML community?
 First, it is now possible to run large-scale distributed pretraining with your friends, and we hope to see a lot of cool new models that were previously less feasible to obtain.
 Also, our result might be important for multilingual NLP, since now the community for any language can train their own models without the need for significant computational resources concentrated in one place.

 ## Acknowledgements

-We would like to warmly thank Sylvain Lesage who made some of the blog post illustrations.

 The DeDLOC paper and sahajBERT training experiment were created by Michael Diskin, Alexey Bukhtiyarov, Max Ryabinin, Lucile Saulnier, Quentin Lhoest, Anton Sinitsin, Dmitry Popov, Dmitry Pyrkin, Maxim Kashirin, Alexander Borzunov, Albert Villanova del Moral, Denis Mazur, Ilia Kobelev, Yacine Jernite, Thomas Wolf, and Gennady Pekhimenko.